jaydeelew/CompareAI/frontend/src/styles/README.md

 # CSS Modular Structure

-This directory contains the modular CSS architecture for the CompareAI frontend, following 2025 best practices.
+This directory contains the modular CSS architecture for the CompareIntel frontend, following 2025 best practices.

 ## File Structure